Lord George Manners-Sutton: Biography

 He entered Parliament in 1754, succeeding his elder brother, the Marquess of Granby as Member of Parliament for Grantham, representing Newark from 1780.
 In 1762, he adopted the additional surname of Sutton, upon inheriting the estates of that family, including the family seat of Kelham Hall, (the predecessor of the Hall pictured here) from his elder brother Lord Robert Manners-Sutton.
-The change of name, though, was enabled by a 1734 Act of Parliament—many years earlier—when his brother succeeded to those estates.
+The change of name, though, was enabled by a private act of Parliament, Younger Sons of the Duke of Rutland's Names Act 1734 (8 Geo.
+2. c.
+2 Pr.)—many years earlier—when his brother succeeded to those estates.

 On 5 February 1768, he married Mary Peart, daughter of Joshua Peart, by whom he had one daughter: